RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [gitit], a pandoc-based wiki that stores pages in a git (or darcs or mercurial) repository.
-- [ikiwiki-pandoc], a pandoc plugin for [ikiwiki].
+- [ikiwiki-pandoc], a feature-rich pandoc plugin for [ikiwiki].
 Supports most features of pandoc relevant for a wiki, including almost all textual input formats, several math handling options, as well as citation/bibliography processing via pandoc-citeproc.
+It also supports several export formats, including pdf, docx, odt, beamer and revealjs.
 (Ikiwiki-pandoc was originally a fork of the currently unmaintained [pandoc-iki]).

 ## Installation hints